History of the Jews in Malawi: Background

 Malawi was once part of the Maravi Empire.
 In colonial times, the territory was ruled by the British, under whose control it was known first as the British Central Africa Protectorate (1889-1907) and later Nyasaland (1907-1964).
 It became part of the Federation of Rhodesia and Nyasaland (1953-1963).
 The country achieved full independence, as Malawi, in 1964.
 After independence, Malawi was ruled as a one-party state until 1994.

 Jews in Nyasaland

 Haven during the Holocaust

 Press reports of the time state that during World War II (1939-1945), 60 Polish-Jewish families went to Nyasaland, then under British colonial rule and today known as modern day Malawi, arriving via Iran to escape the Holocaust.
 After the war, however, most of these Polish Jews left the area.
 By 1959, only twelve Jews were living in Malawi.
 In 1941 as German forces neared Cyprus 270 Jews were subsequently shipped to Nyasaland and Tanganyika by the British.
-An eye witness report states that "a hundred" Jewish refugees from Cyprus were shipped via Palestine to Nyasaland during World War II.
+An eyewitness report states that "a hundred" Jewish refugees from Cyprus were shipped via Palestine to Nyasaland during World War II.